-If you are having a hard time reading and comprehending your award letters, you are not alone.
-Many award letters/award packages from colleges are often difficult to understand, especially if you are the first person in your family to attend college.
+If you’re having a hard time reading and comprehending your award letters, you are not alone.
+Many award letters/award packages from colleges are difficult to understand, especially if you’re unfamiliar with some of the terminology in the letter.

 The first step to understanding your award letters is to decipher the amount you’re being given, the amount you’re borrowing, the amount you must pay out-of-pocket, and if all of these amounts cover the total cost.

 Cost of Attendance (COA): How much the college predicts it will cost for you to attend their school (usually for one year).
-This will be the largest number on your award letter.
+This will be the largest number on your award letter if it’s included, but keep in mind not all schools list the COA on their award letters.
 Typically it includes the price of tuition, room and board, books and supplies, transportation, fees, and miscellaneous expenses.
 The items included in the COA can vary from school to school.
-It is important to note that you cannot take out a student loan that is more than the amount of your total cost of attendance.

-Indirect Costs: An estimated amount the college predicts you may need to pay as an enrolled student on their campus.
-Because a student can never take out a student loan beyond the amount of the COA, the indirect costs are figured in to assist any student that cannot pay for these expenses out-of-pocket (and thus need to take out a loan to cover the cost).
+Indirect Costs: An estimated amount the college predicts you may need to pay as an enrolled student on their campus that aren’t paid directly to the school.
 Examples include books, supplies, transportation, personal expenses, and miscellaneous expenses.
 A student can still enroll in classes for the following term without these items being “paid for.”
-They are just suggested amounts in order to help the families better prepare.
+They’re just suggested amounts in order to help the families better prepare.